ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 The [Meson Build System](http://mesonbuild.com) is an open source build system designed to be fast and user friendly.
 It provides multi platform support.
 The *cumbia*, *cumbia-tango* and *cumbia-epics* modules rely on *meson* for compilation and installation.
+Dedicated sections below for each module.
 The modules involving the Qt libraries, *cumbia-qtcontrols*, *qumbia-tango-controls* and *qumbia-epics-controls* adopt Qt's *qmake* build system.
 Meson configuration files are named *meson.build*.
 One file resides inside the main project directory and another one, intended to build and install the documentation, is under the doc